kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Select with Dynamic data
 ^^^^^^^^^^^^^^^^^^^^^^^^
-If the  options that have to be displayed in the select input are coming dynamically (maybe from a mapping block or from an API), then we will need to use the `$ref` property and the passed data must have a specific structure: with `anyOf`, `title` and `const`.
+If the options displayed in the select input come dynamically (maybe from a mapping block or from an API), then we will need to use the `$ref` property and the passed data must have a specific structure: with `anyOf`, `title` and `const`.
 It is also possible to use the :doc:`reference <reference>`